Reservoir Computing with Magnetic Thin Films: Thin Film Reservoir Computer

 The energetics of the micromagnetic system are described using a spin Hamiltonian neglecting non-magnetic contributions and given by:

 where $\mathcal{H}_{app}$ is the applied field, $\mathcal{H}_{ani}$ is the anisotropy field, $\mathcal{H}_{exc}$ is the intergranular exchange, and $\mathcal{H}_{dip}$ is the dipole field.

-The anisotropy Hamiltonian describes the directional dependence of the materials magnetisation, in this case the anisotropy is uniaxial along $z$ and is described by:
+The anisotropy Hamiltonian describes the directional dependence of the material's magnetisation; in this case the anisotropy is uniaxial along $z$ and is described by:

-The exchange field is calculated as a sum of the exchange interactions between neighbouring cells, the micromagnetic exchange constant $A$ is a sum over all atoms which have a neighbours in another cell.
-The summation over all the interactions gives a total interaction from cell $i$ to cell $j$.
+The exchange field is calculated as a sum of the exchange interactions between neighbouring macro-cells, the micromagnetic exchange constant $A$ is a sum over all atoms which have neighbours in another macro-cell.
+The summation over all the interactions gives a total interaction from macro-cell $i$ to macro-cell $j$.
 From this the micromagnetic exchange constant is calculated by multiplying by the distance between the atomistic atoms.

 The atomistic Landau–Lifshitz–Gilbert (LLG) equation is used to model the time-dependent behaviour of the magnetic films given by: